tomwassing/cu-up-ebpf/README.md

 ```

 ### Netronome SmartNIC
 The primary goal of the implementation is to hardware accelerate the CU-UP as part of WP4 of the [DESIRE6G](https://desire6g.eu) project.
 Hardware acceleration can be achieved by using the XDP offload mode.
 Currently, [Netronome](https://www.netronome.com) is the only hardware vendor that nativelly supports the XDP offload mode.
-The drivers for kernel version 5.15 can be found at:
+The beta drivers for kernel version 5.15 can be found at:

 https://help.netronome.com/support/solutions/articles/36000072604-software-development-nfp-toolchain

-NOTE: Installing the SmartNIC drivers are not required to test or deploy, but is recommended to achieve performance gains.
+NOTE: Installing the Netronome SmartNIC drivers are not required to test or deploy, but is recommended to achieve performance gains.

 ## Usage